-The intestines are part of the digestive system.
-It is composed of two parts: the small intestine and the large intestine.
+The intestine is a part of the digestive system.
+It also consists of two parts: the small intestine and the large intestine.
 The large intestine also made up of both the rectum and the colon.
 The symptoms of bowel cancer allow us to detect it faster than if there were none.

-An intestinal tumour is almost always caused by cancer of the colon.
-Two-thirds of all reported cases of bowel cancer are in the colon, while the rest are in the rectum, but How do you recognize bowel cancer? is not the main question.
+An intestinal tumour almost always turns to be a cancer of the colon.
+Two-thirds of all reported cases of bowel cancer are in the colon, while the rest are in the rectum.
+However, “how can we recognize the bowel cancer?” – is not the main question.
 It is more important to know what factors affect the development of colon tumours and colorectal cancer.
 These factors are as follows:

-An intestinal tumour can be triggered by malnutrition.
-Scientists believe that food has the greatest impact on the development of colon cancer.
+Malnutrition can also trigger an intestinal tumour.
+Moreover, scientists believe that food has the most significant impact on the development of colon cancer.

-Consumption of food that is rich in animal fats and proteins can increase the risk of oncology if it is consumed without vegetables and fruits.
-The risk increases for those who regularly consume alcoholic beverages.
+Consumption of food that is rich in animal fats and proteins can increase the risk of oncology if the diet doesn’t include without vegetables and fruits.
+Besides, the risk increases for those who regularly drink alcoholic beverages.

 If your family has had cases of bowel oncology, then you are slightly more likely to develop colon cancer than others.
 Illnesses of the lining of the intestine, such as Crohn’s disease and ulcerative colitis, are also risk factors.

 So, what are the most common symptoms of bowel cancer?
 It is important to note that the symptoms of colorectal cancer and colon cancer differ slightly, although these symptoms are similar.